-Growth promotant use is to be declared on the MSA and LPA National Vendor Declarations.
+HGP use must be declared on the MSA and LPA National Vendor Declarations.
 If a producer is unsure of the growth promotant history of the animals, the 'yes' box should be ticked.

-Growth promotant use will not exclude cattle from MSA grading but it will affect the MSA score obtained for different muscles, depending on how close they are to the grade boundary.
-The MSA score for each cut is determined by a combination of variables.
+HGP use will not exclude cattle from MSA grading but it will affect the MSA score obtained for different muscles.
+The MQ4 score for each cut is determined by a combination of variables.
 Some, such as marbling and carcase weight, are positive, while others, such as increased maturity, are negative.
 It is the combination of all these factors that determines the difference.